-Summary 2018: In early 2017, staff began reviewing existing City thresholds and creating draft templates for each of applicable issue area but were soon redirected to focus on current planning cases and the update was temporarily placed on hold and remained on hold throughout 2018.
+Summary 2019: In early 2017, staff began reviewing existing City thresholds and creating draft templates for each of applicable issue area but were soon redirected to focus on current planning cases.
+Except for Transportation-related thresholds, the update was temporarily placed on hold and has remained on hold through 2018 and 2019.
+In 2019, a request for proposals was sent out and a consulting firm selected to assist the City with updating the General Plan to implement the state-mandated "vehicle miles traveled"

+(VMT) threshold as required by SB 743, which will replace the existing "level of service" (LOS) threshold.
 When the update is completed, the policies and standards set forth in the Transportation Element would be incorporated into the updated CEQA Thresholds Manual.